 To assist your cash flow position, encourage customers to settle invoices electronically either via direct debit or through a monthly standing order with any balance settled at set intervals throughout the year

-Once the product or service is delivered
+2. Actions once the product or service is delivered

 Issue invoices promptly, communicating clearly what work or item has been delivered and the price